-As fleet commander, he steered the ships south across the Atlantic Ocean to Patagonia, passing under the tip of South America (an area known today as the Strait of Magellan) into a much calmer body of water that he christened the ‘peaceful sea’, the Pacific Ocean.
+As fleet commander, he steered the ships south across the Atlantic Ocean to Patagonia, passing under the tip of South America (an area known today as the Strait of Magellan) into a much calmer body of water that he personally christened the ‘peaceful sea’, aka the Pacific Ocean.

 Despite a series of storms and mutinies, the expedition finally reached the Spice Islands in 1521 and returned home via the Indian Ocean to complete the first circuit of the globe.

 Sadly, Magellan himself did not complete the entire voyage because he was killed during the Battle of Mactan in the Philippines in 1521.

 Very little was left of the crew, just eighteen in all, when his lone ship the Victoria limped back to Spain.
 Many had died an excruciating death, some from scurvy, others by torture and a few by drowning.

 But it was a truly incredible story those few surviving sailors were able to relate; a tale of mutinies, battles on far and distant shorelines and the completion of the first-ever exploration of the entire globe.